-“Lie of the Land,” the concluding hour of the trilogy, was the most politically charged installment yet, and while it was often breathtaking to behold it also seemed to simply run out of time, featuring an ending that was nearly as abrupt as Poochy being written out of Itchy & Scratchy via a line of nonsense dialogue and abrupt animation yanking him off the screen.
+“Lie of the Land,” the concluding hour of the trilogy, was the most politically charged installment yet, and while it was often breathtaking to behold it also seemed to simply run out of time, featuring an ending that was nearly as abrupt as Poochy being written out of Itchy & Scratchy via a line of nonsense dialogue and amateurish animation yanking him off the screen.

 Here’s what I liked and didn’t like about “Lie of the Land”

 What I Liked